Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 # Data Mapping and Manipulation

-Hornbill provides the ability for data import administrators to map their source field data into target Hornbill User fields.
+Hornbill provides the ability for data import administrators to map their source field data into target Hornbill user fields.
 Some basic string manipulation methods are also available.

-## Mapping with Tags
+## Mapping Data with Tags

-The mapping of source data into User fields in Hornbill Cloud Data Imports is done using mustache tags.
+The mapping of source data into user fields in Hornbill Cloud Data Imports is done using mustache tags.
 Tags are wrapped in double curly braces.
 For example `{{givenName}}` is a tag; another one is `{{#givenName}}`.
 In both examples, we'd refer to `givenName` as the key or tag key.
 See the [Mustache specification](https://mustache.github.io/mustache.5.html) for detailed information about supported tag types.

 You can use multiple tags in the same mapping configuration field, should you wish to use more than one field from the source data record.
 Populating the Display Name field in Hornbill with the user's given name, followed by a space, followed by the family name, is one example where this may be useful: